GiorgosKoulouris/audioProcessorVisualiser/README.md

 Please, keep in mind that I started the AudioProcessor Visualiser project (as well as learning Python) as a side project to help myself fine tune my C++ DSP coding.
 Plus, I have minimal experience in the fields of Software and Computer Engineering.
-So please feel free to contribute either by proposing changes and features (by commenting or via a pull request), or just by commenting out bad code craftsmanship!!
+So please feel free to contribute either by proposing changes and features (by commenting or via a pull request), or just by commenting out bad code craftsmanship.

-I mainly post my progress on the [dev](https://github.com/GiorgosKoulouris/audioProcessorVisualiser/tree/dev) branch.
-Although I make regular merges to the [main](https://github.com/GiorgosKoulouris/audioProcessorVisualiser/tree/main), in case of pull requests make sure to rebase against [dev](https://github.com/GiorgosKoulouris/audioProcessorVisualiser/tree/dev) before submitting the pull request.

 ***